 In this list we feature the top 10 best noise cancelling headphones of 2017 that deliver stellar audio performance, incredible active noise cancellation and superior design that will easily outrival the competition in the market.
 These headphones are simply among the very best and have been tested and reviewed by us to ensure top-notch quality – so you can be assured that you are getting the bang for the buck.
-Furthermore, some of these best noise cancelling headphones are now selling at phenomenal discounts (some at over 50%), so don’t forget to check them out before they sell out!
+Furthermore, some of these best noise cancelling headphones are now selling at very good bargain prices so don’t forget to check them out before they sell out!

 #1 Sennheiser Momentum 2.0 Noise Cancelling Headphone

 The Sennheiser Momentum 2.0 are a pair of closed back, over-ear design featuring Bluetooth technology and immediate pairing to smart devices using NFC connectivity for wireless freedom.
 The Noise Gard hybrid active noise cancellation blocks ambient noise using 4 microphones for enhanced isolation to improve sound quality in noisy environments.
 The sound quality from the Momentum 2.0 is excellent and very well balanced with moderately enhanced bass.
 Simply put, the Momentum 2.0 is quite simply one of the best noise cancelling headphones ever built by Sennheiser.